The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-\begin{proof} We suppose that the \Kahler cone is contained in $P^\circ$.
-Suppose first that there are at least three rigid non-movable surfaces on $X$, say $E_i$ for $i = 1,2, 3$, and let $L\in P^\circ$ denote an integral ample class.
-Since these four integral classes are linearly dependent in $H^2 (X, \Z)$, and we cannot have $L$ being a rational convex combination of the $E_i$ since they lie in different half-spaces, and no $E_i$ is a rational convex combination of the other three since it is non-movable, we deduce without loss of generality that some integral convex combination of say $E_1$ and $E_2$ is an integral convex combination of $E_3$ and $L$, and hence is mobile.
-As however the cone generated by mobile classes lies inside the closed cone $P$ by index considerations, and hence lies in the open lower half-space $z<0$, this is a contradiction.
+Finally we may suppose therefore that there are at least three rigid non-movable surfaces on $X$, say $E_i$ for $i = 1,2, 3$, and let $L\in P^\circ$ denote a very ample class.
+These four (effective) integral classes are linearly dependent in $H^2 (X, \Z)$, and we cannot have any $E_i$ being a rational convex combination of the other three classes since it is non-movable.
+Also $L$ is not a rational convex combination of the $E_i$ since they lie in different half-spaces.
+We deduce without loss of generality that some integral convex combination of say $E_1$ and $E_2$ is an integral convex combination of $E_3$ and $L$, and hence is mobile.
+As however the cone generated by mobile classes lies inside the closed cone $P$ by index considerations, and hence lies in the open lower half-space $z<0$, this is a contradiction. \end{proof} \end{prop} We now consider the case where the real elliptic curve has two components, and the \Kahler cone is contained in the positive cone on the bounded component.
+We shall need an elementary lemma in convexity theory, the idea of the proof given being suggested to the author by a colleague Imre Leader.